 Students complete short writing exercises, reading quizzes, and discussion posts throughout the semester, which are part of the "homework" category.
-Reading Quizzes consist of ten multiple-choice or true-false questions, and students are allotted 15 minutes to complete them (please notify Dr. Zbeida if you receive accommodations so she can adjust the assignment).
-Students also complete discussion posts, which require them to post a response to a prompt and to reply to their peers' posts.
+Reading Quizzes consist of ten multiplechoice or true-false questions, and students have 15 minutes to complete them (please notify Dr. Zbeida if you receive accommodations so she can adjust the assignment).
+Students also prepare discussion posts by responding to a prompt and replying to a peer's posts.
 A grading rubric for discussion posts appears in Brightspace.
-Short writing exercises on development, organization, and other topics appear throughout the course.
-For each essay assignment, students will also prepare an "Essay Sketch" that outlines a possible topic or direction for the paper.
-Last, students are required to submit drafts of their major writing assignments to SmarThinking for review.
-Directions on how to submit to SmarThinking are posted in the course online (see "Look → Important Student Resources" folder in the "Start Here: Syllabus Unit").
+Short writing exercises on development, organization, and other topics occur throughout the course.
+For each essay assignment, students prepare an "Essay Sketch" that outlines a possible topic or direction for the paper.
+Last, students share drafts of their work and provide one another with constructive feedback in Peer Review Workshop.
+Students may submit essays to SmarThinking for extra credit.
+Directions on how to submit to SmarThinking are posted in the course online (see "Look \rightarrow Important Student Resources" folder in the "Start Here: Syllabus Unit").
 Most quizzes are graded automatically in Brightspace, and I try to provide feedback on short writing exercises within 1-2 weeks of submission.